 When I got my new iPad I knew that two accessories were going to be crucial for me – a keyboard case and a stylus.
 The keyboard case was relatively easy to solve.
-Although there are lots of choices I largely knew what I want, and cases are cheap, so if you don’t like one it is pretty easy to get another.
+Although there are lots of choices I largely knew what I wanted and cases are cheap, so if you don’t like one it is pretty easy to get another.
 In the end, I bought one from Jelly Comb.
 However, the stylus was a little more complicated.

 Logitech Crayon – Half The Price And it Doesn’t Roll Away